sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 This section is WIP and describes the approach in very high level and needs more deep investigation.

-The first thing to note here is that a Kubernetes manifest file can be auto-generated from SONiC Package manifest file as it cat provide all the info about how to run the container.
+The first thing to note here is that a Kubernetes manifest file can be auto-generated from SONiC Package manifest as it cat provide all the info about how to run the container.
 This manifest auto-generation is related to Kubernetes master changes while we will be focusing on SONiC OS side, so it is out of the scope here.